-People look at me like I’m crazy when I tell them I solo traveled through Africa.
+People look at me like I’m crazy when I tell them I female solo traveled through Africa.
 The truth is, I probably would have thought the same before this trip.
 I didn’t mean to do this Africa trip alone (read here why).
 But due to an unforeseen series of events, there I was, entering my first hostel-homestay in Bulawayo, Zimbabwe wide-eyed, alone and nervous while gripping onto a bulky Lonely Planet book that would prove to be totally useless for solo backpacking through Africa.
 After Zimbabwe, I’d also flap my wings into Zambia, Botswana, Namibia, and South Africa.

 Africa Solo Travel Safety

 Is it Solo Backpacking Africa Safe?
 Zimbabwe, Zambia, Botswana, and Namibia

 To my surprise, Zimbabwe, Zambia, Botswana, and Namibia were incredibly safe.
 Surprisingly safe.
 Shockingly safe.
 It’s hard to briefly explain it into words, but for instance, the way of getting around in Botswana and Zimbabwe is to hitchhike.
 And no one bats an eye about it.
 Everyone, foreigner and local gather together in popular pickup spots and go into the cars of strangers who are going towards the same direction.
 In Botswana, I “hitchhiked” with three other women, none of whom knew each other.
 No one ever tried to hustle or harass me.
 Passengers/drivers rarely cared to ask where I was from.
 In and out, see ya later.